 The Quality Committee undertakes objective scrutiny of the Trust's clinical governance and quality plans, compliance with external quality regulations and standards and key functions associated with this.
-This includes processes to ensure effective learning from adverse events.
+This includes processes to ensure effective learning from

-10.4 Strategic Health and Safety Committee
+10.4 Strategic Health and Safety Group

-The Health and Safety Committee monitors and directs the Trust's strategic level work regarding health and safety management.
-Detail of the committee's role is described in section 3.3 - Check
+The strategic Health and Safety Group monitors and directs the Trust's strategic level work regarding health and safety management.
+Detail of the group's role is described in section 3.3 - Check

-10.5 Local Health and Safety Committees
+10.5 Local Health and Safety Committees / Groups

-Local Health and Safety Committees monitor and direct the Trust's local work regarding health and safety management.
+Local Health and Safety Committees / groups monitor and direct the Trust's local work regarding health and safety management.